giusenso/multi-robot-system-fault-tolerant-formation-control/README.md

 ## Project overview
 In this project a **follower-leader formation** has been considered.
 Leader apply a desired control input as the solution of a certain control task (regulation/tracking), while followers are linked to it by means of elastic couplings.
-The complete graph is stored in terms of an incidence matrix havin N (number of robots) rows and E (number of edges) columns.
+The complete graph is stored in terms of an incidence matrix having N (number of robots) rows and E (number of edges) columns.
 Further details can be found in the reference papers as well as in the source code itself.
 <p align="center">
 <img src="figures/graph_fl.PNG" align="center" width="360"/>
 </p>